mgonto/restangular/README.md

 Some of the use cases of the responseInterceptor are handling wrapped responses and enhancing response elements with more methods among others.

+#### requestInterceptor
+The requestInterceptor is called before sending any data to the server.
+It's a function that must return the element to be requested.
+This function receives the following arguments:

+* **element**: The element to send to the server.
+* **operation**: The operation made.
+It'll be the HTTP method used except for a `GET` which returns a list of element which will return `getList` so that you can distinguish them.
+* **what**: The model that's being requested.
+It can be for example: `accounts`, `buildings`, etc.
+* **url**: The relative URL being requested.
+For example: `/api/v1/accounts/123`

 #### listTypeIsArray

 You can set in this property wether the `getList` method will return an Array or not.
 Most of the times, it will return an array, as it returns a collection of values.
 However, sometimes this method returns first some metadata and inside it has the array.
 So this can be used together with `responseExtractor` to get the real array.
 The default value is true.